 - Maintain high-quality, caring provision for a significant number of critical worker and vulnerable children, throughout term time and the school holidays.
 In the first lockdown, both our schools were based on the Montem site.
 We ended up taking on children from a third school, Pakeman Primary, who needed our support.
 Together, our three schools called ourselves the ‘Edventure School’.

 - Provide all families with a full schedule of home learning, from the moment we went into lockdown, to its end.
 Initially, we focused on providing printed packs for children, so that all could access the learning, even if they could not access the internet.

-- Gradually develop our online learning presence alongside the weekly work packs.
+- Gradually develop our online learning offer alongside the weekly work packs.
 We did this once we’d got devices and internet connection into the homes of those who needed it.
-Please see our Remote Learning page for an overview of our approach.

 - Contact all families on a daily basis, through our school app.
 We set up a daily registration system.
 If we didn’t hear from families, we called them.

 - Ensure at least one phone call a week for all parents and children, about their wellbeing and about their learning.